Robert Salzer 1986

 Robert Johanson is chairman of Bendigo and Adelaide Bank Limited.
 He is also chairman of the Australia India Institute and the Australian Friends of Asha Slums and a director of Grant Samuel Group and Neuclone Limited.

-Karen Wood is the Chairman of the BHP Billiton Foundation, and has held a number of global roles at BHP Billiton since joining the company in 2001.
-Karen is also a non executive director of South 32 Limited and Djerriwarrh Investments Limited, a member of the Committee of the Melbourne Cricket Club and the Foundation Council of the State Library of Victoria.
+Karen Wood is a non-executive director and chair South32 Limited.
+She previously chaired the BHP Foundation and held a number of global roles at BHP before retiring in 2014.
+Karen is also a non executive director of Djerriwarrh Investments Limited, a member of the Library Board and Foundation Council of the State Library Victoria.
 Karen joined the board of the Robert Salzer Foundation in 2016.

 John Sharkey is a Professorial Fellow in the Law School at the University of Melbourne.
 He is an independent arbitrator and mediator and was a legal adviser to the construction company conducted by Bob and Betty Salzer.